-Specimens collected through SPAR are currently tested for use in two methods of conception: in vitro fertilization (IVF) and Oligospermia Cup (from Milex).
+Specimens collected through SPAR are currently tested for use in two methods of conception: in vitro fertilization (IVF) and Oligospermia Cup.

 Specimens are not prepared for use in intrauterine insemination (IUI) procedures because it is the opinion of the Centers for Disease Control and Prevention that IUI with sperm from an HIV infected male has not been proven safe, and because Bedford scientists have concerns about the possibility of rare, undetected HIV-infected cells being placed directly into the uterus.